Morris Multimedia

 Morris Multimedia, Inc. is a media company based in Savannah, Georgia, founded in 1970 by Charles H. Morris.
 Morris Multimedia is the parent company of Morris Newspaper Corporation and Morris Network.
 The company's offices are in the Oliver Sturges House at 27 Abercorn Street in Savannah.

-Newspapers
+Publications

-The Morris Newspaper Corporation division owns and operates over 65 publications including dailies, shoppers, and specialty magazines in nine states and the Caribbean.
+The Morris Newspaper Corporation division owns and operates publications including dailies, shoppers, and specialty magazines in four states: